You've successfully subscribed to digitalplunge

 For example, if you use the Light Mix function to adjust the temperature of the colour and the intensity of the light sources directly during the rendering or after the rendering, Corona will require significantly more RAM.
 For complex and large projects in Corona, it takes about 128 GB, while in V-ray, it is enough for 32 GB or 64 GB.

+The CPU is used 100% only during image rendering: the more powerful the CPU, the faster the image appears - a common rule for all engines.
 If your computer does not combine rendering with other tasks (for example at night), it does not need a powerful and expensive processor with a lot of cores: Corona has a list of suitable CPUs, they are also suitable for V-ray.

 Video card rendering in V-ray has two effects: noise pressure and optical effects - these V-Ray operations are performed with GPU capacity.
 Corona does not use GPU, but the graphics card does determine the convenience of the working process - the more powerful the GPU, the faster you can see the quality image on the preview.

-Which render engine is best?
+Which render engine is the best?

-• Select the visualization engine based on the simulation tool.
+Select the visualization engine based on the simulation tool.

-• Find out what programs and engines are being used in the companies you want to work for.
+Find out what programs and engines are being used in the companies you want to work for.

-Using one software within a team will save time and effort on scene conversion.
+• Using one software within a team will save time and effort on scene conversion.

-If you plan to visualize professionally, you can master both engines, and the choice between Corona and V-ray will depend on the specifics of the project and the specific tasks.
+If you plan to visualize professionally, you can master both engines, and the choice between Corona and V-Ray will depend on the specifics of the project and the specific tasks.
 Teams of professional visualizers can work both in the same engine and share responsibilities among themselves depending on the skills of participants and their tools.